MidoBadran/Profile-Cards/README.md

 # Profile Cards Project
-This is a project I made for learning css!
+This is a project I made for learning css.
-Now I just edited it to see the commitments